 Large website projects might include a big or complex site, or a simple site reflecting a complex business.
 Either way, Silicon Dales has the expertise to help you get a great site built on budget and on time.
+In this guide, you will find points to consider and advice on choosing an approach from industry experts.

 What is a large website project?